manticoresoftware/manticoresearch/manual/Security/SSL.md

 * binary API connections (such as connections from old clients, or inter-daemons master-agent communication) are not secured
 * SSL for replication needs to be set up separately.
 However since SST stage of the replication is done by the binary API connection it is not secured too.
 * you still can use any external proxies (e.g. SSH tunnelling) which will secure your connections.

+# Read-only mode

+Read-only mode for connection disables all index and global modifications.
+So, all DDL statements, like 'create', 'drop', all kinds of 'alter', 'attach' are prohibited.
+Also, data modifications, as 'insert', 'replace', 'delete', 'update' and others prohibited.
+Service modifications, like 'optimize', debug 'split' and 'compress' are prohibited as well.
+And also changing daemon-wide settings via modifying global variables is prohibited.

+You still can perform all searching operations, generate snippets and call PQ queries.
+Also, you can modify local (connection-wide) settings.

+You can check, whether your current connection is read-only or not by executing `show variables like 'session_read_only'` statement.
+Value `1` means read-only, `0` - usual (not read-only).

+## Activation

+Default read-only state for incoming connection is ruled by '_readonly' suffix of the [listen](../Server_settings/Searchd.md#listen) definition.
+Also, read-only mode can be activated interactively over existing connection by executing `set ro=1` statement.

+## Deactivation

+If you're connected to 'vip' socket, you can execute `set ro=0`, and connection will switch to usual (not read-only) mode, where all modifications are allowed.

+For usual (non-VIP) connection escaping read-only mode is not possible.
+So, if you switched to that mode interactively - there is no way back, except reconnection.
+For 'readonly' and not 'vip' listeners there is no way to deactivate read-only mode.